bendthompson/cinema-times/README.md

 # Motivation

 I've been a keen cinema-goer for a long time, but since I came to Japan my options for foreign movies at the cinema have been more limited.
-But theres some non-blockbuster movies that make it through to Japan, either at mainstream cinemas or independent cinemas.
+But sometimes there are some non-blockbuster movies that make it through to Japan, either at mainstream cinemas or independent cinemas.

 My previous tactic was going to the website of each nearby cinema I knew about and checking their showtimes, which took some time.
 So I decided a good way to practice my data sourcing skills would be to write code that would collect all this information in one place for me!